Pierre Marie Laurent Forgues

 Pierre Marie Laurent Forgues (1761–?) was a French soldier of the Revolutionary and Napoleonic Wars.

 Early life

 Forgues was born in the village of Miélan on 10 August 1761.
 His father, Jean Pierre Fourgues was a local merchant and his mother, Marie Magdaleine Babart belonged to a merchant family form the village of Montesquieu.
 Little is known of his early years, but he belonged to an established middle class merchant family who ensured he had a good education so he would be able to fulfil his future role in the family business.

 Military service

 When revolutionary fervour swept the Midi-Pyrénées in 1792, Forgues felt compelled to join the newly formed Regiment du Gers.
-His education soon made him stand out from amongst his fellow volunteers and on 21 June 1792 he was appointed a captain in the 3eme Batallion du Gers, also called the Lectoure battalion.
+His education soon made him stand out from amongst his fellow volunteers and on 21 June 1792 he was appointed a captain in the 3eme Bataillon du Gers, also called the Lectoure battalion.